Bookings now closed but if you would still like to join please contact [email protected] for the instructions.

 We will discuss cases where science has survived adversity or been re-established in difficult circumstances and the impact on their communities.
 Whether you’re looking for compelling stories or interested in looking behind the headlines into how education, research and resilience intersect, this event is for you.

-Asmaa Abusamra, Head of Community Service and Continuing Education Center at University College of Applied Sciences, Gaza, Palestine.
+Asmaa Abusamra serves as the head of Community Service and Continuing Education Center at University College of Applied Sciences, Gaza, Palestine.
 Asmaa is currently based in Oslo, Norway under a fellowship through the Scholars at Risk (SAR) network, where her research focuses on education reform and resilience in higher education, particularly in regions impacted by conflict.
+Asmaa led the committee responsible for developing life skills curricula for higher education institutions in Palestine and has designed numerous online course modules.
+Additionally, she has coached many training courses for academics in fields such as research methodologies, curriculum development, instructional design, education leadership, and life skills.

 Andy Extance, ABSW chair and freelance science writer will chair the session.